-Your child's doctor will check your child for scoliosis.
+Your child's doctor will check your child for a scoliosis (curved spine).
 They will do this by examining your child and if necessary, by spine x-rays.
-Your paediatrician will discuss the need for spinal x-rays with you.
+Your paediatrician will talk to you about the need for spinal x-rays.
 Your child may need to see an orthopaedic surgeon (a doctor who specialises in conditions related to bones, ligaments, tendons and muscles) to find out if they need surgery for their scoliosis.

 What are the treatments for breathing problems in neuromuscular conditions?

-Even in cases where there is no cure for a NMC, there are ways to help manage breathing problems that may improve your child's health.
+Even in children where there is no cure for a NMC, there are ways to help manage breathing problems that may improve your child's health.

 - breath stacking

 Talk to your doctor about what therapy is best for your child.